Skip to main content

-The arithmetic mean, also simply called the mean, is one of the most commonly used measures of central tendency in statistics.
-It represents a way to summarize a set of numerical data into a single value that can be considered the "center" or "midpoint" of a distribution.
-This measure is widely used in various fields, from social sciences to economics, to describe data and find a balance between the extreme values in a dataset.
+The arithmetic mean, also called simply the mean, is one of the most widely used measures of central tendency in statistics.
+It represents a way to synthesize a set of numerical data into a single value that can be considered as the "center" or the "midpoint" of a distribution.
+This measure is widely adopted in various contexts, from social sciences to economics, to describe data and find a mediation between the most extreme values of a set.

 Table of Contents